Amy Poehler: Work as an Executive producer

+Podcast

+Poehler's weekly scripted podcast series, Say More with Dr?
+Sheila, was released on September 21, 2023.
+In 2025 it was announced that she would be starting her own new podcast entitled Good Hang with Amy Poehler.
+The episodes feature lowkey interviews with Poehler's comedy friends.

 Personal life

 Poehler married Canadian actor Will Arnett on August 29, 2003.
 They met in 1996 when he saw one of her performances and they started dating four years later.
-During their relationship, Poehler and Arnett worked together on several projects, including the series Arrested Development, the 2007 film Blades of Glory, Horton Hears a Who!, and The Secret World of Arrietty.
-Poehler and Arnett announced their separation in September 2012; and Arnett filed for divorce in April 2014.
+During their relationship, Poehler and Arnett worked together on several projects, including the series Arrested Development, the films Blades of Glory, Horton Hears a Who!, and The Secret World of Arrietty.
+Poehler and Arnett announced their separation in September 2012; and Arnett filed for divorce in April 2014, which was finalized in July 2016.